 Organisations starting out on their IoT journey must focus their attention on the following key strategic considerations to improve their chances of a successful IoT deployment.

-Understanding the IoT value-chain and its implications on their specific business today and in the foreseeable future.
+Strategy - Understanding the IoT value-chain and its implications on their specific business today and in the foreseeable future.
 This should include developing a view of the business constraints and risks that the technology could mitigate or even completely disrupt.

-The technology ecosystems and their overlap along the dimensions of ‘People’, ‘Things’ and ‘Processes’.
+Technology - The technology ecosystems and their overlap along the dimensions of ‘People’, ‘Things’ and ‘Processes’.
 It is key to understand any potential constraints that may inhibit the scalability of the IoT solution as data volume and complexity evolves.

-Having a clear strategy around protecting sensor data as well as personal and proprietary data across jurisdictions.
+Security - Having a clear strategy around protecting sensor data as well as personal and proprietary data across jurisdictions.
 This must also include having robust intrusion detection mechanisms with ML/AI techniques deployed to continuously learn constantly changing intrusion patterns.
 As well as strong and flexible encryption management, to cope with inevitable evolving security protocol and key breaches.
-Similarly, clearly managing the association of IoT devices and data to relevant identities is often a complex and evolving challenge (how does the car know who it actually is behind the wheel etc).
+Similarly, clearly managing the association of IoT devices and data to relevant identities is often a complex and evolving challenge (how does the car know who it is actually behind the wheel etc).

-IoT devices will likely have a long duration of deployment (think age of buildings, cars etc) and thus the solutions must be able to cope with many variants of device, many ages of device, updating and through-life management of devices.
+Lifecycle - IoT devices will likely have a long duration of deployment (think age of buildings, cars etc) and thus the solutions must be able to cope with many variants of device, many ages of device, updating and through-life management of devices.
 Both the IoT solution technology provider and the business user must have a strategy that fully embraces an active long-term through life management approach.